ESSS/jobs_done10/README.md

 jobs done includes a `flask` end point in `jobs_done10.server` which can be deployed using Docker.
 This end point is tailored to receive the push event from a Webhook of a BitBucket Server instance.

-Configuration is done by having a `.env` file in the root of this repository with the following variables:
+Configuration is done by having a `.env` file (cortesy of [python-dotenv](https://github.com/theskumar/python-dotenv)) in the root of this repository with the following variables:

 ```ini
 JD_JENKINS_URL=https://example.com/jenkins